 Housing Stability Counseling Program (HSCP) funds were made available through the American Rescue Plan Act of 2021 to help communities recover from the economic impact of the COVID-19 pandemic.
 NeighborWorks America, a public, Congressionally-chartered nonprofit organization, was in direct receipt of this federal appropriation.
 CHFA was subsequently awarded grant funds from NeighborWorks.
-The purpose of the grant is to support the Authority in the delivery of housing counseling services to homeowners facing housing instability such as loss of income that caused or could cause default, foreclosure or homelessness. \$428,000 in grant funds were spent during 2022.
+The purpose of the grant is to support the Authority in the delivery of housing counseling services to homeowners facing housing instability such as loss of income that caused or could cause default, foreclosure or homelessness.
 The remaining grant funds in the amount of \$216,000 were spent during 2023.

 One of the significant obstacles to homeownership is a potential homebuyer's inability to cover the down payment and closing costs required to purchase a home.
-To address this obstacle, in December 2021, the Connecticut State Bond Commission allocated \$20,000,000 to create a First Time Homebuyers Assistance Program ("Program") to the Connecticut Department of Housing which in turn requested the Authority to administer and implement the Program.
-The Program was named "Time to Own" and provides downpayment assistance to eligible applicants.
-The Program provides assistance of up to 25% of the cost of a home, up to a maximum of \$50,000.
+To address this obstacle, in December 2021, the Connecticut State Bond Commission allocated \$20,000,000 to the Connecticut Department of Housing (DOH) to create a First Time Homebuyers Assistance Program ("Program").
+DOH in turn requested the Authority to administer and implement the Program on their behalf.
+The Program was named "Time to Own (TTO)" and provides downpayment assistance to eligible applicants.
+The first \$155,000,000 in Program funds provided assistance of up to 25% of the cost of a home, up to a maximum of \$50,000.
+The Program was modified in 2024 to provide assistance of up to 25% of the cost of a home, up to a maximum of \$25,000.
 Program loans are non-amortizing (deferred), with a 10-year term and a 0% interest rate.
 10% of the loan balance is forgiven on each anniversary of the loan closing until fully forgiven.
-The program has received an additional funding commitment of \$135,000,000, \$85,000,000 of which was received during 2023.
+The program has received a total funding commitment of \$195,000,000, \$105,000,000 of which was received during 2022 and 2023 and the remaining \$90,000,000 was received during 2024.